using public key cryptography to send a message

 2. The person sending the message encrypts it like this:

 Where file.txt contains the message you want to encrypt.
 If you omit the -in file.txt part, you can simply type the message in console.
-This command will create file.rsa file with encrypted message.
+This command will create file.cms file with encrypted message.
 Send it to the person receiving the message.

 3. The person receiving the message can decrypt it using the private key generated on step 1, like this: